Viet-Thanh/Azure_data_pipeline_project/README.md

 # Processing data

-First, the data is cleaned and organized following the star schema model, which is a widely used data modeling approach in analytics.
+The data is cleaned and organized following the star schema model, which is a widely used data modeling approach in analytics.

 ## Star Schema